+Fig. 3.
+History Based parallel-access .

-In Figure 3 we show the transfer time offered by a historybased parallel-access, and the transmission time offered by an individual connection to every server.
-In addition, we also show the optimum transmission time.
-The optimum transmission time is the transmission time achieved by a parallel-access scheme where all servers send useful information until the document is fully received and there are no idle times between the reception of two consecutive blocks.
+The optimum transmission time is the transmission time achieved by a parallel-access scheme where all servers send useful information until the document is fully received and there are no idle times and.
 To calculate the optimum transmission time, the average rates obtained from every server after the reception of a document are used.
 We see that during the nights, when network conditions do not vary much, a history-based parallel-access can efficiently estimate the average rate offered by every server and significantly decreases the transmission time compared to the situation where the client accesses a single server.
-However, during day-time, network conditions rapidly change and estimating the rate to every server using the previous rates achieved, results in bad estimates.
-Thus, the obtained transmission times with a history-based parallelaccess can be higher than the transmission times when clients access every server individually.
-When the rate to every server is wrongly estimated, some servers stop transmitting before the document is fully received, thus reducing the speedup.
+How-

-Similar performance of a history-based parallel-access are also obtained for a different set of mirror servers (Figure 3(b)).
+When we compare the transmission time of a history based parallel-access to the optimum transmission time, we see that the performance of a history based parallelaccess gets close to the optimum during night-times.
+However, during day-times the transmission time of a historybased parallel-access scheme greatly differs from the optimum.
+Similar performance of a history-based parallelaccess are also obtained for a different set of mirror servers (Figure 3(b)).
 During day times the database could be refreshed more frequently and other more sophisticated estimating algorithms could be used.
 However, finding the right refresh period and a good algorithm to estimate the rates is not an easy task.
-In next section, we present another parallel-access scheme that does not use any database and does not need to estimate the rates to the servers.
-Instead, this parallel-access uses dynamic negotiations between the clients and the servers to adapt to changing network conditions in real-time.
+In next section, we present another parallel-access that does not use any database and does not need to estimate the rates to the servers.
+Instead, this parallel-access uses dynamic negotiations between the clients and the servers to better adapt to changing network conditions.